Harounm1993/React_Hooks_Fetch_Hackathon/README.md

 ## Task 4 - Stretch Goals (rest of the day)

 Have a quick chat about what you are going to build next.
 Break it down into tasks that you can work on and build it!

+## to do list

+- make input box see through 💚
+- make input work by pressing enter 💚
+- get rid of the button 💚
+- set background to: snow, rain, cloud, sun
+- set input to be focused (so when page loads, input is ready for client to type straight into it)